MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 This guide provides an end-to-end collection of information and resources that will help you as you develop your game.
 The sections are organized according to the stages of game development, so you'll know where to look for information when you need it.

-To get started, the [Game development resources](#game-development-resources) section provides a high-level survey of documentation, programs, and other resources that are helpful when creating a game.
-If you want to start by looking at some UWP code, see [Game samples](#game-samples).
+If you're new to developing games on Windows or Xbox, the [Getting Started](getting-started.md) guide may be where you want to start off.
+The [Game development resources](#game-development-resources) section also provides a high-level survey of documentation, programs, and other resources that are helpful when creating a game.
+If you want to start by looking at some UWP code instead, see [Game samples](#game-samples).

 This guide will be updated as additional Windows 10 game development resources and material become available.

 ## Game development resources